algorand-devrel/algorand-python-coding-assignment/README.md

 ## 🚩 Let's build an NFT marketplace with Algorand Python!

-Welcome to your first step to become a master in Algorand Python!
+Welcome to your first step to becoming a master in Algorand Python!

-In this AlgoKit workspace, there are 2 sub projects:
+In this AlgoKit workspace, there are 2 sub-projects:

 - `python-demo`
 - `coding-assignment`